Go to page top

 Research Involvement Toolkit

 Welcome to the Autism@Manchester research involvement toolkit.
 The aim of the toolkit is to encourage more autistic people to become involved in research as both public contributors supporting the design and conduct of research, and as research participants.
-The idea came from our work with autistic people on guidance for involving autistic people in research, which is aimed at researchers.
+The toolkit idea came from our work with autistic people when we were developing guidance for researchers on involving autistic people in research.
 Autistic people highlighted concerns about accessing and understanding research.
 The following toolkit is designed to guide people through the research process, explain technical language, highlight types of research, how to access research, and most importantly, how to get involved.

 Furthermore, we hope that the toolkit can help to address some of the health inequalities that many autistic people experience.
 Autistic people have higher rates of most medical conditions and face significant barriers to health services.
 This can be due to services not being autism-informed, trauma from prior service experiences and autistic characteristics such as sensory, motor and executive functioning differences.
 These health inequalities are made worse by non-inclusive health and care research; autistic people are rarely included as research participants or involved as advisors.
 Greater involvement of autistic people in research is essential for ensuring their needs are considered across health research.